lovell/sharp/docs/api-input.md

 ## metadata

-Fast access to (uncached) image metadata without decoding any compressed image data.
+Fast access to (uncached) image metadata without decoding any compressed pixel data.

+This is taken from the header of the input image.
+It does not include operations, such as resize, to be applied to the output image.

 A `Promise` is returned when `callback` is not provided.

 *   `format`: Name of decoder used to decompress image data e.g. `jpeg`, `png`, `webp`, `gif`, `svg`